ljwilliams09/Attributes-Effect-on-OOD-Performance/milestone_1.md

 ### Real Image Examples and Score

-- **Image generation prompt**: "Show me a glass of red wine that is filled completely to the brim with wine."
+- **Image generation prompt**: "A glass of red wine that is filled completely to the brim with wine."

 ### Prompt List